 Pittidae – Pittas

-Pittas are a family, Pittidae, of passerine birds mainly found in tropical Asia and Australasia, although a couple of species live in Africa.
-Pittas are all similar in general structure and habits, and have often been placed in a single genus, although as of 2009 they are now split into three genera, Pitta, Erythropitta and Hydrornis.
+Pittas are all similar in general structure and habits, and have often been placed in a single genus, although recently (2009) they have been split into three genera; Erythropitta, Hydrornis and Pitta.
 The name is derived from the word pitta in the Telugu language of South India and is a generic local name used for all small birds.
-Pittas are medium-sized by passerine standards, at 15cm to 2 cm in length, and stocky, with strong, longish legs and long feet.
+Pittas are medium-sized by passerine standards, at 15cm to 20 cm in length, with stocky build, and strong, longish legs and long feet.
 They have very short tails and stout, slightly decurved bills.
 Most, but not all, have brightly coloured plumage.

 They are fairly terrestrial birds of wet forest floors.
 They eat snails, insects and similar invertebrate prey.
-Pittas are mostly solitary and lay up to six eggs in a large spherical nest in a tree or shrub, or sometimes on the ground.
+They are mostly solitary and lay up to six eggs in a large spherical nest in a tree or shrub, or sometimes on the ground.
 Both parents care for the young.
 Many species of pittas are migratory, and they often end up in unexpected places like house-gardens during migration.

 A number of species of pitta are threatened with extinction.
 One of these, the Gurney’s Pitta, is listed as endangered by the IUCN; a further eight species are listed as vulnerable.
 The main threat to pittas is habitat loss in the form of rapid deforestation.

 Atypically for forest floor species, the plumage of pittas is often bright and colourful.
 Only one species, the Eared Pitta, has entirely cryptic colours in the adults of both sexes.
 In the same genus, three others have drabber than average plumage.
 Like the other Hydrornis pittas they are sexually dimorphic in their plumage, with the females tending towards being drabber and more cryptic than the males.
-Across most of the family the brighter colours tend to be on the undersides, with the bright colours on the rump, wings and uppertail coverts being concealable.
+Across most of the family the brighter colours tend to be on the undersides, with the bright colours on the rump, wings and upper-tail coverts being concealable.
 Being able to conceal bright colours from predator approach from above is important.

-The pittas are generally birds of tropical forests, semi-forests and scrub.
-Of particular importance to most species are forests with lots of cover, a rich understory, and leaf litter for feeding.
-Pittas often frequent areas near waterways as well.
-Some species inhabit swamps and bamboos forests, and the mangrove pitta, as its name suggests, is a mangrove specialist.
-A number of species are lowland forest specialists, for example the rainbow pitta is not found above 400m, whereas other species may occur at much higher elevations, for example Rusty-naped Pitta have been found up to 2,600m .
-This varies in the Fairy Pitta across its range, reaching up to 1,300m in Taiwan but at much lower levels in Japan.
+A number of species are lowland forest specialists, for example the rainbow pitta is not found above 400m, whereas other species may occur at much higher elevations, for example Rusty-naped Pitta have been found up to 2,600m.
+This varies in the Fairy Pitta across its range, reaching up to 1,300m in Taiwan, but at much lower levels in Japan.
 In addition to natural habitats pittas may use human altered habitats, for example migrating Blue-winged Pittas and Hooded Pittas use parks and urban gardens in Singapore and India Pitta is found in gardens in Sri Lanka.
+The Fairy Pitta migrates from Korea, Japan, Taiwan and coastal China to Borneo.
+The greatest diversity of pittas is found in South-east Asia.
+The movements of pittas are poorly known and notoriously difficult to study.

-Pittas are diurnal, requiring light in order to find their often cryptic prey.
-They are nevertheless often found in darker areas and are highly secretive, though they will respond to imitations of their calls.
+Pittas are diurnal, requiring light in order to find their often-cryptic prey.
+They are, nevertheless, often found in darker areas and are highly secretive, though they will respond to imitations of their calls.
 They are generally found as single birds, with even young birds not associating with their parents unless they are being fed.
 Small groups have been observed during migration.

-The pittas are strongly territorial, with territories varying in size from 3000 m² in the African Pitta to 10,000m² in the Rainbow Pitta.
+They are strongly territorial, with territories varying in size from 3000 m² in the African Pitta to 10,000m² in the Rainbow Pitta.
 They will perform territory defence displays on the edges of their territories, although fights between rivals have only been recorded once.
 Migratory species will defend non-breeding feeding territories in addition to their breeding ones.

-Like most birds the pittas are monogamous breeders, and defend breeding territories.
-Most species are seasonal breeders, timing their breeding to occur at the onset of the rainy season.
-The courtship behaviours of the family are poorly known, but the elaborate dance of the African pitta includes jumping into the air with a puffed out breast and parachuting down back down to the perch.
 The pittas build a rudimentary nest that is a dome with a side entrance.
-The structure of the nest is consistent across the whole family.Both parents incubate the clutch, the period between laying and hatching being between 14 and 18 days (14 to 16 being more typical).
+The structure of the nest is consistent across the whole family.
+Both parents incubate the clutch, the period between laying and hatching being between 14 and 18 days (14 to 16 being more typical).
 The chicks usually hatch asynchronously, over a number of days, but in some species the hatching is synchronous.
 On hatching the parents of at least two species are reported to consume the eggshells.

 Whiskered Pitta Erythropitta kochi